corecodeio/TechnicalRecruitmentMarch2022/README.md

 * 🔒Week 5

 ## Glossary
-<p> This is an example of a Glossary, including some terms from the first sessions:</p>
+<p> This is an example of the Glossary you need to deliver by the end of the program, including some terms from the first session terms as an example:</p>

 * [Glossary](src/introGlossary.md)